Sharp sound for every room: The best speakers for music in 2024

 • If you want to fill a bigger room with sound, go larger

-Here we have the Marshall signature sound - loud, immersive, and full of mid-range.
-During our in-depth review of the Marshall Woburn III, we found that it fulfilled its iconic reputation as the go-to speaker brand for rock, metal and any music with plenty of low-end grunt.
+Here, we have the Marshall signature sound – loud, immersive, and full of mid-range.
+During our in-depth review of the Marshall Woburn III, we found it fulfilled its iconic reputation as the go-to speaker brand for rock, metal and any music with plenty of low-end grunts.

-The soundstage is extremely wide.
-You won't be left wanting more volume either.
-Connecting your phone or tablet to this monster of rock is a breeze via Bluetooth.
+The soundstage is vast.
+You won't be left wanting more volume, either.
+Connecting your phone or tablet to this rock monster is a breeze via Bluetooth.
 And when you're done rattling the foundations, you could even hook it up to your TV thanks to the HDMI ARC input.
-This is a beast of a standalone wireless speaker that projects very well and does justice to all types of music you feed it.
-And of course, the style and build quality is unsurpassed
+This beast of a standalone wireless speaker projects very well and does justice to all types of music you feed it.
+And, of course, the style and build quality are unsurpassed.

 Pros